risingwavelabs/risingwave-operator/docs/rfc/0004_component_groups_scale_view.md

 However, the current design of the `RisingWave` resource can not provide such a subresource because it is consisted of four independent components, and each of the component can have one or more groups.
 Therefore, the `kubectl scale` can not work directly on the `RisingWave` resource and so do other tools depend on that.
 And it is the main reason for proposing this new CR.
-I named it 'RisingWaveComponentScaleView'.
+I named it 'RisingWaveScaleView'.

 > What use cases does it support?

-With the `RisingWaveComponentScaleView`, the users can set up a view (similar to the view in databases) of some groups of one RisingWave component, in a `RisingWave` object, to expose the scale subresource.
+With the `RisingWaveScaleView`, the users can set up a view (similar to the view in databases) of some groups of one RisingWave component, in a `RisingWave` object, to expose the scale subresource.
 Then the magic happens and everything that depends on the scale subresource shall work.

-Take the auto-scaler as an example, we can set up the HPA or KEDA for frontend Pods with a `RisingWaveComponentScaleView` that targets the frontend groups.
+Take the auto-scaler as an example, we can set up the HPA or KEDA for frontend Pods with a `RisingWaveScaleView` that targets the frontend groups.

 > What is the expected outcome?

-1. A CR `RisingWaveComponentScaleView` and its controller, with the following features:
+1. A CR `RisingWaveScaleView` and its controller, with the following features:
     - Users can target any of the four components in it, but aren't able to change it after.
     - Users can target one or more valid groups in it, but aren't able to change it after.
     - Users can set the priorities of groups for scaling out and in separately.